Christmas Guest Bedroom at The Little Cottage

 I had intended to put the Top Hat Tree down here at The Little Cottage for my dad, but my eyes were bigger than the bedroom, and I had to go with plan B, which is a mini tree in an old crock.

 I transplanted my painted velvet chair down here because I thought it would look good with the freshly painted headboard, and so far, I really like it here!
 I always like to put a chair in the bedroom.
 I think it’s nice to supply someplace to sit other than the bed for your guests.
+Most everything but the new mattress was a DIY or thrifted find, and I’m really pleased with how it turned out for working with a teeny tiny budget.

 The faux fur pillow & cable knit throw add a layer of cozy!
 I picked up the pillow at HomeGoods and that cloud soft cable knit is from Boll & Branch.
 You might recall seeing that cutie pop-up on over on Instagram.
 (I could pretty much have one in every color and be okay with it.)

 This wardrobe will afford our guests their very own dedicated space to unpack.
 It’s the perfect size, without overpowering the room.
 Jim and I picked this up last Summer after he spotted it on Craig’s List.
 We ran up to Bandon to get it.
 He is my awesome Craig’s List watcher!
 Always keeping an eye out for the pieces he knows I’m looking for.
+It was made in England, and I just love it!

 There is enough room for a luggage valet (that reminds me I need to do that) in the bottom, hanging garments, and the three shelves will be super for personal belongings.